 Edmonton International Airport – The Living Wall

-Edmonton Airport doesn’t boast a full garden but what they do have is an incredible “living wall” created by Green Over Grey artist Mike Weinmaster.
-The wall is a gigantic 1,420 square feet and has approximately 8,000 individual plants.
-There are 32 unique species of plants that make up the wall, including an Octopus Tree, a Swiss Cheese Plant and a Staghorn Fern, just to name a few.
+Edmonton Airport doesn’t boast a full garden, but what they do have is an incredible “living wall” created by Green Over Grey artist Mike Weinmaster.
+The wall is a large 1,420 square feet and has approximately 8,000 individual plants.
+There are 32 unique species of plants that make up the wall, including an Octopus Tree, a Swiss Cheese Plant, and a Staghorn Fern, just to name a few.
 You can check out the wall in the Canada Arrivals Hall.

 Fun fact about the living wall: “The thousands of plants add tons of oxygen to the terminal each year as well as absorb toxic indoor air pollutants such as carbon dioxide, benzene, and volatile organic compounds.”